pnedev/comparePlus/readme.txt

 1.5.7

-    0. Compare released under GPLv3:w
+    1. NEW: *** Compare released under GPLv3 ***
-    1. NEW: Change behavior when files match (immediately exit compare)
+    2. NEW: Change behavior when files match (immediately exit compare)
-    2. FIXED: Differences highlighting
+    3. FIXED: Differences highlighting
-    3. FIXED: Differences line width in Navigation pane is at least 1 pixel.
+    4. FIXED: Differences line width in Navigation pane is at least 1 pixel.

-1.5.6.1
+    5. FIXED: Weird focus clipping while shutting down (no application gets focus again, when N++ is gone).

-    1. FIXED: Weird focus clipping while shutting down (no application gets focus again, when N++ is gone).
+    6. FIXED: Some menu items where not disabled aymore when compare is not running

 1.5.6